-4.3.1 It is the responsibility of all D AVOP permit holders to report to the Regional Airport Manager or designate if any unauthorized person(s), including ticketed passengers who are walking airside unescorted.
+4.3.1 It is the responsibility of all D AVOP permit holders to report to the Regional Airport Manager or designated Airport Maintenance Contractor if any unauthorized person(s), including ticketed passengers, who are walking airside unescorted.

 NOTE: An AVOP permit holder may request the unauthorized person(s) to leave airside.